epitools/epitools-icy/README.md

-# Welcome to Epitools
+# Welcome to CellGraph
 ---

-Here we present an open source image analysis toolkit for quantifying epithelial growth dynamics.
+CellGraph is a plugin collection for the bioimaging framework [icy](http://icy.bioimageanalysis.org) and part of the EpiTools project.
+EpiTools is an open source image analysis toolkit for quantifying epithelial growth dynamics.
 To know more about the project please visit our project website or code repositories:

 * EpiTools homepage: [http://imls-bg-arthemis.uzh.ch/epitools](http://imls-bg-arthemis.uzh.ch/epitools)
 * Matlab App repository: [https://bitbucket.org/davideheller/epitools](https://bitbucket.org/davideheller/epitools)